fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_this.md

 }
 ```

 It seems to work because the method does not dereference `this`.
 It only prints the value of the pointer - if it was to access some members (dereference needed) it would likely crash.
-Dereference in main function is only an abstraction (the actual dereference in machine code happens when it reads/writes member variables)
+Dereference in main function is only an abstraction (the actual dereference in machine code happens when it reads/writes member variables).
+No access through null pointer, so no crash (at least on major compilers which transform the code above in this manner).

 ## summary